 What does Reopening Hawaii mean?

 Hawaii is still open.
 Flights are coming in every day.
-“Reopening Hawaii” means, the 14 day quarantine will be lifted for travellers coming to Hawaii.
-This was planned for August first.
+People say “reopening Hawaii” to refer to the lifting of the 14-day traveler’s quarantine.
+August first was the planned “reopening” date.
 Unfortunately the following circumstances won’t allow the reopening of Hawaii.
 But what does reopen Hawaii mean?
 Will everything just go back to normal once Hawaii reopens?

 Why is Hawaii NOT reopening on August first?